 People who practise or are training within the profession shall merely roll their eyes and I dare say, with a combination of pity and smugness, reflect upon how unenlightened I clearly am in my closed mindedness.
+It's a real clever boon for a practice isn't it, where any criticism of it can automatically be placed onto you for missing something!
 This is again what so unites the profession with a religion.
 Any poignant questioning or scrutiny of their effectiveness can automatically be deflected onto you for failing in your understanding in somehow not being able to understand what they are preaching.

 This transcends beyond my initial disappointment that I apparently fail to conform to their rigid assessment procedure.
 Predictably they – as with many other educative institutions – are up against tremendous pressures in having to justify themselves in an almost demeaning assessment.
 Nonetheless, with the absence of any pastoral care that they provide, I cannot offer much sympathy.

 Fundamental to this in my eyes, it the delay of receiving any concrete feedback until the rug being swept from under my feet on the 30th April, without any valid indication of this being the case.

 The lack of any constructive feedback being afforded to somebody so keen to put in the work to succeed, with a record of being academically able, my casually being left to fall by the wayside on the course is nothing other than disgraceful.